protobuf-net/protobuf-net.Grpc/readme.md

 - code-first or contract-first
 - the "protogen" codegen tool is proto2 and proto3, and offers C# and VB
 - and if you have code-first support, you can use any .NET language (tested: C#, VB, F#)

+Additionally, it even works with the standard (unmanaged) `Grpc.Core` implementation if you are limited to .NET Framework (.NET Framework 4.6.1 or .NET Standard 2.0).

 ## I'm interested in code-first; how do I get started?